Talkala logo

 Example: +1 415 555 0100.

-Why do people actually call the US?
+Why people call the US online

 The US route matters because many support, travel, legal, property, and work conversations still require a direct phone call.
 The main operational questions are whether the number is a landline-style business route or a personal mobile, and which local US time zone you are actually calling into.